kojodoc/kojodoc.github.io/contribute-code.md

 ## Contributions Welcome!
-Kojo is open source, and welcomes code contributions from anyone who cares to pitch in.
-The best way to get going with your potential contribution is to write an email to kojo-dev@googlegroups.com.
+Kojo is open source, and welcomes code (and documentation) contributions from anyone who cares to pitch in.
+The best way to get going with your potential contribution is to write an email with your thoughts to kojo-dev@googlegroups.com.

 Kojo is made up of the following projects: